 But that’s the history of the world, isn’t it?
 People of different backgrounds, nations, and languages learning to live together.

-Syd then finds herself in the white world, where Lenny, now looking more grotesque and Beetlejuice-like, crawls out of the bed.
+Syd then finds herself in the white room, where Lenny, now looking more grotesque and Beetlejuice-like, crawls out of the bed.
 As the room grows red, Lenny morphs into the Shadow King and tells Syd that she’s going to help her.
 As for how Lenny is here, well, when Syd was in David’s mind, Lenny, in turn, was in hers and she knows that Syd can hear her voice.

 Syd takes this time to tell Lenny that her mother, despite going through chemotherapy and radiation, still died of cancer.
 She explains that when you cut out a tumor, it’s put in a bag and burned.
 Lenny isn’t bothered by this, though.
 She has other faces in case her current one melts.
 If Syd wants Lenny gone, she’ll have to help her escape David’s mind.
 But, as Lenny asks, have you ever tried to un-make soup?